Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Substitutions

 Since well-formedness rules ensure that both sides of type inequalities share the same skeleton, and since the previous stage removed all type parameters with non-parameter skeletons, these four clauses cover all possible cases.

 We can visualise reduced contexts with directed graphs.
 First, we have a graph representing type coercions.
 Its nodes are type parameters, and its edges are type coercion parameters between them.
-As we can compare only types with the same skeleton, the graph has multiple connected components, each corresponding to a single skeleton parameter.
+As we can compare only types with the same skeleton, the graph decomposes into separate subgraphs, each corresponding to a single skeleton parameter.
+For example, the reduced context

-Similarly, we shall reduce dirt coercions.
-Unlike type coercions, we can reduce only the left-hand sides~\cite{jfp2020}, ending up with inequalities of the form $\dirtvar_1 \le \ops$ and $\dirtvar_1 \le \ops \cup \dirtvar_2$.
-Still, we end up with a graph that has dirt parameters as nodes and dirt coercion parameters as edges between them.
-Additionally, each edge is annotated with an operation set to account for the right-hand side of dirt inequalities, and we need an additional sink node to account for coercions with no parameter on the right.
-In Section~\ref{sub:removing-parallel-edges}, we shall explain why we can put operations on edges rather than add additional nodes for each combination $\ops \cup \dirtvar$.